chutommy/bvviz/README.md

 ### Custom configurations

-In the configuration, you are free to customize the device of the simulation as you want.
-However, I recommend secret strings of size 4-12.
-If you want to experiment with bigger secret strings, I advise not going over 16 since the computational demand of each experiment grows exponentially.
+In the configuration, you are free to customize the device of the simulation as you desire.
+However, for best results I recommend secret strings with a length of 4-12.
+If you wish to experiment with larger secret strings, keep in mind that the computational demand grows exponentially with increasing size.
+I suggest not exceeding a secret string length of 16.

-*Please avoid using the Prague backend.
-It will be fixed soon (probably), but it's corrupted right now.
+*Please avoid using the Prague backend as it is currently corrupted.
+It will likely be fixed soon, but for now, it's best to choose a different backend.
 Thank you.*

 ![img.png](assets/images/screenshot3.png)